yiShanXin/mds-help/docs/en/eos.md

 [https://github.com/MediShares/mds-eosjs](https://github.com/MediShares/mds-eosjs)

-# Native dApp Development
+# Native/Web dApp Development

 ## SimpleWallet API

 If your DAPP is based on native development, you could open MathWallet to sign your transaction through SimpleWallet protocol or use Math Wallet to scan and authorize.

+MathWallet SimpleWallet Protocol supports:

+1 Native APP can open MathWallet to sign your transaction

+2 Web APP can open MathWallet to sign your transaction

+3 Use MathWallet scan the QRcode to sign your transaction

-This method is already used by EOS Knight, Newdex, WhaleEX etc.
+This protocol is already used by EOS Knight, Newdex, WhaleEX etc.

 To use this API, please read the API doc: